pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

     PgConnection::establish(&db_url).unwrap()
 }

-// fetchs all boards from the boards table,
+// fetches all boards from the boards table,
 // diesel can map the DB rows to the Board model
 // because we derived Queryable for it and the
 // DB row data matches the Board's members